Click Here for Our Recommended Antivirus for Your Device

 4. A tsunami is a set of tidal waves in the water bodies, while hurricanes are the storm of wind in the atmosphere.

-5. Tsunamis cause eruptions in the water bodies and sometimes to the area around it, but hurricanes destroy the land as they occur in the atmosphere.
+5. Tsunamis cause eruptions in the water bodies and sometimes in the area around them, but hurricanes destroy the land as they occur in the atmosphere.

 Difference Between Tsunami and Hurricane